hybridgroup/cylon/README.md

 # cylon [![Build Status](https://secure.travis-ci.org/hybridgroup/cylon.png?branch=master)](http://travis-ci.org/hybridgroup/cylon)

-A JavaScript framework for robotics and physical computing using node.js and nactor
+Cylon.js is a JavaScript framework for robotics and physical computing using node.js

+It provides a simple, yet powerful way to create solutions that incorporate multiple, different hardware devices at the same time.

 ## Getting Started